 While Sidley’s presence in Europe extends to Brussels, Frankfurt and Geneva, the London outpost is the firm’s largest in Europe.
 In spite of the firm’s US roots, its approach to London is distinctly Anglophile.
 The management is all British over here, and has a say in every crucial decision.
 London lawyers focus on domestic and cross-border matters, and have been involved in major transactions, such as acting for Western Union in relation to its acquisition of Travelex Global Business Payments division, a leading specialist provider of international business payments, for £606 million in cash.
 The global outlook of the firm is reflected across all of its practices.
 London’s structured debt finance group, for instance, forms part of an international team of 200 lawyers who operate across Europe, Asia and the US.

-Apart from offering world-class legal services, Sidley Austin LLP is also involved in pro bono work with the firm’s employees dedicating more than 86,000 hours to pro bono projects in 2010.
+Apart from offering world-class legal services, Sidley Austin LLP is also involved in pro bono work with the firm’s employees dedicating almost 100,000 hours to pro bono projects in 2012.
 Current US initiatives involve the Political Asylum and Immigrants’ Rights Project and the Veterans Benefits Project.
-In the UK, London lawyers have been involved in providing legal advice to not-for-profit organisations such as the Community Youth Provisions Association, the Hawkesbury After School Club and Watford Women’s Centre.Read all 220 employee quotes
+In the UK, London lawyers have been involved in providing legal advice to not-for-profit organisations such as the Community Youth Provisions Association, the Hawkesbury After School Club and Watford Women’s Centre.Read all 295 employee quotes

 However, it’s not just about proving you’ve got the intellectual stamina, but also about demonstrating a genuine interest in the work the firm does, especially in finance.
 As one trainee advises, ‘be up to date on current developments in the business and finance world.
 Read the business pages of a broad sheet newspaper and the FT if possible’.
 You also need to show you’ve got the communication skills to work well in teams and interact with clients appropriately.
 Sidley wants people who are ‘hard working, sociable and friendly’, so that they will fit in with the firm’s culture.